Finding Joy in the Simple Moments

 blog post finding joy in the simple moments jennifer raye

-The sacred is all around us when we take the time to pause and notice.
-When we meet the simple moment with wholehearted attention we find this truth.
+The sacred is all around us when we pause to notice.
+When we meet the simple moment with wholehearted attention, we find this truth.

 “Yoga is like music.
 The rhythm of the body, the melody of the mind, and the harmony of the soul, create the symphony of life.”